 Search marketing tips and tricks

-Peter has discovered that some terms are already bringing up his website from natural (unpaid) searches - so he uses other keywords with AdWords to maximise results.
+Peter has discovered that some terms are already bringing up his website from natural (unpaid) searches - so he uses other keywords to maximise pay-per-click results.
 He's also found that negative keywords are very important.
 "We've found that you have to put in a lot of negative keywords.
 We don't do Indian wedding jewellery, for example, so we put 'Indian' in as a negative keyword."